ljiang95/animal-crossing-new-horizons-turnip-price/README.md

 price: The purchase (from Daisy Mae) or sale (to Nook's Cranny) price

-am_pm: 0 stands for am while 1 stands for pm
+am_pm: 0 is am while 1 is pm

-sale: 0 stands for purchase while 1 stands for sale
+purchase: 0 is sale while 1 is purchase

 user_code: The reported user

 ## Special Thanks
-fay, hera, Emily (超级无敌美少女)
+fay, hera, Emily